AcceleratedLinux/accelerated-linux/linux/Documentation/locking/locktypes.rst

 raw_spinlock_t
 --------------

-raw_spinlock_t is a strict spinning lock implementation regardless of the kernel configuration including PREEMPT_RT enabled kernels.

 raw_spinlock_t is a strict spinning lock implementation in all kernels, including PREEMPT_RT kernels.
 Use raw_spinlock_t only in real critical core code, low-level interrupt handling and places where disabling